cody-p/observer-bot/README.md

 You must add the bot's token to a file named "token" in the execution directory in order for the bot to start.

 ## Features
+Configurable.
+Will generate a default config (config.ini) if none is present.
 Reposts messages that are quickdeleted.
-If there's a channel named #mod-chat, it will post the alerts there instead.
+Channel to repost is configurable; if invalid or left blank in config, will be reposted wherever the deletion happened.
 Toss, untoss, timer, and purge commands.
 Use the =help command for more info.

 ## Planned features
 * Toss should eventually remove roles.
 Untoss likewise restore them.
-* Make channel and role names configurable
+✔️ Make channel and role names configurable
 * Make quickdelete have a channel blacklist
 * Give quickdelete a configurable, randomized time
 * Logging